Malcolm X: Childhood

-Malcolm Little was born May 19, 1925, in Omaha, Nebraska, the fourth of seven children of Grenada-born Louise Little (née Langdon) and Georgia-born Earl Little.
-Earl was an outspoken Baptist lay speaker, and he and Louise were admirers of Pan-African activist Marcus Garvey.
-Earl was a local leader of the Universal Negro Improvement Association (UNIA) and Louise served as secretary and "branch reporter", sending news of local UNIA activities to Negro World; they inculcated self-reliance and black pride in their children.
-Malcolm X later said that White violence killed four of his father's brothers.
+Malcolm X was born May 19, 1925, at University Hospital in Omaha, Nebraska.
+He was the fourth of seven children of Louise Little (née Langdon), born in Grenada, and Reverend Earl Little, born in Reynolds, Georgia.
+Earl was an outspoken Baptist minister and both he and Louise, a seamstress, were admirers of Pan-African activist Marcus Garvey.
+Malcolm had ten siblings; his older siblings were Wilfred, Hilda and Philbert and his younger siblings were Reginald, Wesley, Yvonne (1929–2003), and Robert.
+Malcolm also had older half-siblings from his father's first marriage, Ella (1914–1996), Mary and Earl Jr. Earl was the local leader of the Universal Negro Improvement Association (UNIA) and Louise served as secretary and "branch reporter", sending news of local UNIA activities to Negro World; they inculcated self-reliance and black pride in their children.